A firm foundation

 All the children spoke well.
 They just couldn’t recognize and interpret the letters fast enough to read.
 Ten letters per second, just to read at a second grade level, is tough.

-Finally he identified the solution: teach students to recognize and decode the letters instantly.
+Finally he identified the solution: teach students to recognize and figure out the letters instantly.
 Of course, this was not easy!

-He spent ten years, building and refining a system that allows students to develop this ability, while learning at their own speed.
+He spent ten years, building and refining our system.
+This allows students to develop this ability, while learning at their own speed.

-Ten children in East Palo Alto were given small tablets, and their progress is being tracked.
-Another 50 children at the same after-school program will be using Thor over the summer, starting July 3.
-A software system, built under Daniel’s supervision, will track the use by each student.
-Measurements of many kinds will help us evaluate the children’s progress, and make improvements.
+June 2017: Ten children in East Palo Alto were given small tablets, and tested Thor for one month.
+Another 50 children in the same after-school program used Thor for two months during the summer.
+A software system, built under Daniel’s supervision, tracks the use by each student.

-By the end of 2017, we plan to have many more users, as the cost of providing the lessons through cloud services is small.
+We plan to add many more users, as the cost of providing the lessons through cloud services is small.
 We could allow a million people to use Thor for free, without increasing our budget for cloud services.

 There are about 25 countries, each with over 25 million people who are illiterate in English.
 Notable are India, with over 500 million, and the US with 35 million.
 We are working hard on both already.
 Douglas spent almost two months in India in 2016.